safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

     - git push ${GIT_REPO_HTTP_PATH} ${GIT_REPO_BRANCH}
 ```

-:point_up_2:It will commit the changes with custom commit message and push it to Gitlab repo. this step is only depend on `merge-svn-to-git` stage.
+:point_up_2:It will commit the changes with a custom commit message and push it to the Gitlab repo.
+This step is only dependent on the `merge-svn-to-git` stage.

 > :memo: Communication on Gitlab runner should be open to access SVN Team Server and Gitlab.

-At of the this stage, whenever this pipeline executed it should be able to fetch latest changes from SVN and push's it to Gitlab repo.
+Whenever this pipeline is executed, it should be able to fetch the latest changes from Mendix Team Server and push them to the Gitlab repo.

 For the final stage, It can "Clean" the temp directories or docker images from the host.